Do tenants of furnished flats also need a documents for Anmeldung?

 The landlord is, by the way, not obliged to find out whether the tenant needs to register or not.
 The tenant is responsible for this.

-What happens if a landlord doesn’t fill out a Wohnungsgeberbestätigung?
+What happens if the landlord doesn’t fill out a Wohnungsgeberbestätigung?

 The landlord would be committing an offence that is liable to a fine of up to 1000 Euros.

-What information is contained in the confirmation of residence (Wohnungsgeberbestätigung)?
+What information is contained in the document for Anmeldung (Wohnungsgeberbestätigung)?

 The property owner, or management operating in their name, must include the following information: